RomanBednar/website/content/en/blog/_posts/2022-11-11-retroactive-default-storage-class.md

 ## What changed

-We've changed PV controller in KCM, so it can assign default StorageClass to unbound PersistentVolumeClaims that have storageClassName set to `nil`.
+We've changed PersistentVolume (PV) controller in KCM, so it can assign default StorageClass to unbound PersistentVolumeClaims that have storageClassName set to `nil`.
 In order to allow the value change PersistentVolumeClaim admission in the API server also changed to allow changing the value from `nil` to actual StorageClass name.

 ### `nil` vs `""` for storageClassName - does it matter?